bobbrysonn/engs128-lab-1/README_Assignment.md

 ---

 ### Design Steps
-* On paper, design a DDS component that can output two octaves (C4 through C6).
+* On paper, design a DDS component that can output two octaves (C4 through C6) ***within 1%*** of the specified musical note frequencies
-	* Given a 48 kHz sampling rate, what is the required phase resolution?
+	* Given a 48 kHz sampling rate, what is the required phase resolution to generate tones with < 1% error?
 	* How many samples do you need stored in memory?
 What size BRAM is required?
 	* How many bits are the data and phase increment signals?
 * Draw the RTL schematic for your DDS component, including the phase accumulator design, BRAM, and control logic.